Last Updated On: enero 25th, 2024 at 09:23AM MST

 Minimum Length of Stay: 6-12 months preferred

-Educational Opportunities: We love to share our over 6 decades combined experience with homesteading, farming, food preparation and natural building, and we have recently formalized the educational component of our internship.
-Each intern selects from 1-4 learning concentration areas at a time from a list of topics we teach (see below).
-Interns meet with one of the farmers periodically for lectures, demonstrations, discussions, reading and research assignments.
+Educational Opportunities: We love to share our over 6 decades combined experience with homesteading, farming, food preparation and natural building.
 There are lots of opportunities for picking up specialized skills such as cheese-making, fermentation, butchering, pruning and grafting, seed saving, and building.
 We occasionally host and teach natural building workshops: see www.strawclaywood.com.
 We also have an extensive library that is available to interns.
-Areas of learning concentration include: Beneficial and pest insects Carpentry Chicken management Cheesemaking and dairy Dairy cow management Farmers market management Goat management Greenhouse management and plant propagation Introductory botany Invoicing and accounting Irrigation systems Natural building Orchard management Rotational grazing Soil analysis and fertility management Slaughtering and butchering Vegetable production
+For those who would like a more formal study component to their internship, Spreadwing farmers are available to meet with interns periodically for lectures, demonstrations, discussions, reading and research assignments.
+Areas of learning concentration could include: Beneficial and pest insects Carpentry Chicken management Cheesemaking and dairy Dairy cow management Farmers market management Goat management Greenhouse management and plant propagation Introductory botany Invoicing and accounting Irrigation systems Natural building Orchard management Rotational grazing Soil analysis and fertility management Slaughtering and butchering Vegetable production

 Skills Desired: The most important attributes are enthusiasm about the work and lifestyle, commitment to learning, and a willingness to work hard.
 We do appreciate some background in farming, gardening, animals, and/or construction.
+Candidates should be used to physical work and comfortable working outside in various weather conditions, including our very hot summers.
 Interns should be enthusiastic about food and comfortable in the kitchen, since so much of our time centers around food production and preparation.
 Clear and honest communication are also important to us.
 It's very helpful when candidates are clear what they want to learn during their internship, so we can facilitate those aspects of their education.
-Stipend may vary depending on previous farming experience.
+Stipends vary depending on previous farming experience.

 Meals: 3 organic meals per day are shared with our family, sourced primarily from our farm and neighboring farms.
 We prepare nearly everything from scratch, including grinding our own flour for bread, making masa for tortillas from our own corn, rendering lard, making cheese, and lots of fermentation projects.

-Stipend: We provide a small monthly stipend plus on-site housing and all organic meals, as well as most other living expenses.
-Rather than a job where earning money is the primary goal, this is an opportunity for interns to learn-by-doing diverse aspects of life and work on a small-scale regenerative farmstead.
+Stipend: We provide a monthly stipend plus on-site housing and high-quality organic food.
+Rather than a job where earning money is the primary goal, this is an opportunity for interns to learn-by-doing the many tasks required at a diverse small-scale regenerative farmstead.
 There are often opportunities for interns to pick up extra paid work on neighboring farms, which also gives a good introduction to the wide range of local farming operations.